dannetstudio/cursor-setup-ubuntu/README.md

 This project is not affiliated with Cursor AI.
 It is an independent effort to improve the installation and update experience on Linux, addressing common setup steps and potential issues.

-This script is inspired by the original `cursor-setup-wizard` project and has been adapted to support both Stable and Nightly modes on Ubuntu without using GUM.
+This script is inspired by the original `cursor-setup-wizard` project and has been adapted to automatically download the latest version on Ubuntu without using GUM.

 ## 🤝 Contributing